Gowit1412/KowitTool/README.md

 1. Clone this repository or download the latest release.
 2. Connect your device via USB and allow USB Debugging.
 3. Run the setup kowittool.exe.
+4. Select your application file (supports .apk, .apks, .apkm, .xapk).
-4. Follow the on-screen instructions to complete the installation.
+5. Follow the on-screen instructions to complete the installation.

 ## Troubleshooting
 - Device not detected: Check your USB cable (must support data transfer) or reinstall Android ADB USB Drivers.